 #3 Sustainable materials

-We’re all more aware of sustainability these days, and the issues involved are increasingly something which design teams are prioritising.
+We’re all more aware of sustainability these days, and the issues involved are increasingly something that design teams are prioritising.
 So it’s never been more important to think about how to create a workplace that will minimise its impact on the planet.
 That’s why more and more companies are using sustainable materials, from metals and woods to uPVC-free vinyl.
 There are now more options than ever, and the benefits extend beyond being gentle on the planet.
-Many natural materials help create ambience, and can do more to complement your existing branding than you may have realised.
+Many natural materials help create ambience and can do more to complement your existing branding than you may have realised.

 #4 Making good use of the great outdoors

-There has been a definite shift towards getting closer to nature over lockdown, as being outside became more important to us during the long months of lockdown.
+There has been a definite shift towards getting closer to nature over lockdown, as spending time outside became more important to us during the long months of lockdown.
 The Office for National Statistics, for example, says: “Nature has been a source of solace for many, as lockdown rules have heightened our appreciation for local parks and green spaces.
 In May 2020, 36% of people responding to the People and Nature Survey by Natural England said they were spending more time outside during the pandemic than before.
 This rose to 46% in July 2020.”

 Some office premises feature previously unused outdoor spaces.
 These can be transformed to create open-air collaboration areas, meeting places or lunch spots.
 Think about having workplace gardens and plants and similar features, along with fun, quirky (and sustainable, of course!) furniture.

 Other office design ideas include living plant walls to boost air quality, productivity and wellbeing.
-(They also serve as a focal point when anyone visits your office.)
+They also serve as a focal point when anyone visits your office.

-Speak to Rocket Graphics about office transformation
+Speak to Rocket Graphics About Office Transformation